ProjectSegfault/SegfaultAPI/README.md

 # SegfaultAPI
-Web utilities and APIs for Project Segfault, written in TypeScript with express.
+Web utilities and APIs for Project Segfault, written in TypeScript with Fastify.

 ## What does it do?
 It powers our website's contact form, announcements and instances page.